ozdemiromer44/drinklyze-legal/privacy.md

 * Process subscriptions (DrinkLyze PLUS & ELITE) via app store providers.
 * Display personalized advertisements (via Google AdMob) to keep the basic version free.
 * Send push notifications regarding your streaks, rewards, or chat replies.
+* To manage and maintain your auto-renewable subscriptions, including verification of active status and processing of renewals through the App Store.

 ### 3. Third-Party Services